Breaking Down the Differences: adidas Adizero Adios Pro Evo 1 vs Adizero Adios Pro 4

-adidas’ Adios Pro range has barely left the podium since its introduction in 2020, especially after Tigist Assefa propelled the range into the spotlight after her victory at the Berlin marathon in 2023 while wearing the Adizero Adios Pro Evo 1.
-The model went on to cinch medal after medal, becoming the hero of the range; however, it isn’t built for every runner and adidas have more to offer within their super shoe range.
-One such model is the more versatile version ready to catch runners’ attention ahead of the 2024 Berlin marathon: the Adizero Adios Pro 4.
+adidas’ Adios Pro range has barely left the podium since its introduction in 2020, especially after Tigist Assefa propelled it into the spotlight after her victory at the Berlin marathon in 2023 while wearing the Adizero Adios Pro Evo 1.
+The model went on to cinch medal after medal, becoming the hero of the range; however, it isn’t built for every runner and adidas have more to offer.
+One such model is the more versatile iteration ready to catch runners’ attention ahead of the 2024 Berlin marathon: the Adizero Adios Pro 4.
 With both being designed for racing, the differences between the two pairs aren’t immediately clear, so here’s a breakdown of how they stack up against each other.

 The Weight